-Use this page to have your say on the new through-traffic restriction trial on Sydney Road at its junction with New Sydney Place.
+Use this page to learn about the through-traffic restriction trial on Sydney Road at its junction with New Sydney Place.

-The trial was installed in April under an experimental traffic regulation order (ETRO) for a minimum of six months, during which time we will monitor any traffic and air quality impacts.
+This trial was installed in April 2024 under an experimental traffic regulation order (ETRO) for a minimum of six months.
+During this time, we consulted the community and monitored the impacts on traffic and air quality.

 Purpose of the scheme